 - a.
 Operational Check: An operational check and walk through shall be conducted by the contractor to assume that each sensor, door switch functions as described and that the entire system is working in accordance with these specifications. - b.
-Physical Appearance: All screws, inspection covers, junction box covers, cover plates etc. shall be in place before final acceptance. - c.
-Walk thru Inspection: Installer and APS Police Security shall conduct a walk thru inspection prior to acceptance and sign off. - d.
-Design for camera locations/perimeter of building, parking lots (i.e. Pole Lights)
+Physical Appearance: All screws, inspection covers, junction box covers, cover plates etc. shall be in place before final acceptance. - Walk thru Inspection: Installer and APS Police Security shall conduct a walk thru inspection prior to acceptance and sign off.
+Design for camera locations/perimeter of building, parking lots (i.e. Pole Lights) courtyards.

-courtyards.
 Also provide camera monitoring location (viewing room, typically security office).

 - 8. SECURITY SYSTEM shall be in complete conduit system.
 3/4" minimum. - 9.
-HEAD END EQUIPMENT shall be located in tel/comm; with an antenna within 75' on roof. - 10.
+HEAD END EQUIPMENT shall be located in tel/comm. - 10.
 MOTION DETECTORS shall be wall mount and installed in all exterior rooms with windows and doors.
 Corridors (but not in vestibules), within close proximity to sky lights and no higher the 8' from floor.
-Motion detectors shall be installed on outer walls looking in (away from windows). - 11.
+Motion detectors shall be installed on outer walls looking in (away from windows).
+Locate at all roof hatches and roof access doors. - 11.
 DOOR CONTACTS shall be installed on all exterior doors and all kitchen doors and shall be flush mounted with no exposed cable. - 12.
-SECURITY ALARM SYSTEM: Specify layout of as directed by Sound & Signal and APS Security.
-Specify motion detectors in all rooms with exterior windows and/or all exterior doors and specify magnetic door contracts on all solid exterior doors (typically electrical/mechanical rooms, gymnasiums, and corridors). - 13.
+SECURITY ALARM SYSTEM: Specify layout of as directed by APS special systems contractor and APS Police.
+Specify motion detectors in all rooms with exterior windows and/or all exterior doors and specify magnetic door contracts on all solid exterior doors (typically electrical / mechanical rooms, gymnasiums, and corridors). - 13.
 SECURITY ALARM EQUIPMENT: Refer to Standard drawings for magnetic door switch installation and wireway and boxes. - 14.
-ACCESS CONTROL: All exterior entry doors, including remotely located doors with exterior hardware, shall have electronic hardware, consult with APS Security department or Sound and Signal for design.
+ACCESS CONTROL: Exterior entry doors, including kitchen and remotely located doors with exterior hardware, shall have electronic hardware, consult with APS Security department or on-call network contractor for design.
 Exterior doors into electrical, mechanical and storage rooms to be keyed and is not required to have electronic hardware. - 15.
-HEAD END The access control Equipment shall be installed in a location, which is reasonably secure, environmentally clean and free of storage.
+HEAD END The access control Equipment shall be installed in a location, which is reasonably secure, environmentally clean and free of storage. - 16.
+SECURITY VESTIBULE: Design for a camera/phone device comparable to the Axis A 8004-VE video door station, card reader and automatic door opener adjacent to main exterior and interior vestibule doors.
+If devices cannot be mounted or do not perform as desired on an adjacent perpendicular wall from the main entrance, then coordinate with owner regarding custom bollard to house devices.